-Cells in the bone marrow contain all of the important blood stem cells that have the ability to form all blood types.
+Cells in the bone marrow contain important blood stem cells that have the ability to form all blood types.
 These include red blood cells that carry oxygen, white blood cells that treat infection and platelets that prevent bleeding.
-In addition, these stem cells are able to form themselves so that theoretically, a single cell could reproduce the entire bone marrow after it is damaged.
+In addition, stem cells are able to form themselves so a single cell could reproduce the entire bone marrow after it is damaged.

 During this type of transplant, your own stem cells are given back to you after you complete chemotherapy or radiation, allowing the "rescue" of your marrow.

 The second major type of transplant, an allogeneic transplant, uses stem cells or bone marrow from another person.
 This transplant also typically involves very high doses of chemotherapy or radiation to kill the underlying cancer cells.